leadsbox/leadsbox-backend/README.md

 # Leadsbox Backend

 Leadsbox is a SaaS backend designed to turn social media direct messages (DMs) into actionable sales leads.
-This project powers the backend for Leadsbox, supporting integrations with platforms like Instagram, Telegram, and WhatsApp, and is built with Node.js, Express, TypeScript, and MongoDB.
+This project powers the backend for Leadsbox, supporting integrations with platforms like Instagram, Telegram, and WhatsApp, and is built with Node.js, Express, TypeScript, and PostgreSQL using Prisma.

 ## Features